ITIL Change Management

 • the implementation of a new IT service desk tool.

 The ITIL definition of change is therefore broad and encompasses all changes to IT services, systems or processes that are critical for the company.
 In addition, modifications in organizational procedures or processes can also be referred to as change.
-This means that changes are not only processes of change, but also adaptations of software or approaches in a company.
+This means that changes are not only change processes, but also adjustments to software or approaches in a company.

 The goals: Why is Change Management important?

-Change Management is important because it helps to minimize the risk of errors and disruptions in IT services, thus ensuring the quality of the services.
-Without change management processes, there can be unpredictable effects on the IT environment that negatively affect users, supporters and employees.
+Change management is important because it helps to minimize the risk of errors and disruptions in IT services and thus ensure the quality of services.
+Without change management processes, unforeseeable effects on the IT environment can occur and have a negative impact on users, supporters and employees.

-When a company decides to introduce a new version of its software, it gives instructions to install the update.
-However, the IT department ignores the change management process and installs the software directly on production systems without reviewing or approving the process.
+Here is an example: When a company decides to introduce a new version of its software, it issues instructions to install the update.
+However, the IT department ignores the change management process and installs the software directly on production systems without checking or approving the process.

 After the installation, serious compatibility issues occur as a consequence, causing system failures and blocking access to business-critical applications.
 The downtime creates conflicts with users unable to perform their work and the support department tasked with restoring services.

-Ultimately, the company must deploy additional resources to fix the problem, resulting in significant costs and business disruption.
+Ultimately, the company has to use additional resources to rectify the problem, which leads to considerable costs and business interruptions.
 If the company had implemented change management processes and carefully planned and evaluated the change, the negative impact of the change on the IT environment and business operations would have been avoided – which is exactly why change management is so important.

 Differences between Change Management and other ITSM processes

 Change Management, Incident Management, Release Management, Capacity Management, and Problem Management are all directly related, but do not mean the same thing.
-It is therefore necessary to consider each area individually:
+It is therefore important to consider each area individually:

-• Change Management takes care of the implementation of changes that may result from identified problems.
+• Change management deals with the implementation of changes that may arise as a result of identified problems.

 • Capacity management, on the other hand, must assess the impact of changes on existing capacities and identify additional capacities required.
 Additional capacity requirements must be included in the capacity plan and as such must also be treated as Requests for a Change (RfCs).

-• Release Management is the process responsible for planning the timing and managing the transition of releases to test and live environments.
+• Release management is the process responsible for planning the timing and controlling the transition of releases to test and live environments.

 What are the benefits of ITIL Change Management?

-Basically, the benefits of good change management can be broken down to the following five:
+Basically, the benefits of good change management can be broken down into the following five:

 • Avoiding risks or negative effects on operations